shaleen-wonder-ent/user-guides/Active-Active-DR-Architecture-for-Drupal.md

   ---

-# Active-Active DR Pricing Structure
+# Active-Active DR Pricing Structure (DR costing only for the website component)

 ## Common (Shared Across Both Regions)
 These are global or once-per-deployment resources.